PROUDLY SERVING CHARLES COUNTY AND SOUTHERN MARYLAND

 Nominations are open to all first responders in Charles County and all of Southern Maryland, including:

 Make Your Hometown Hero Nomination

 Anyone can nominate a first responder by completing the nomination form to recognize their Hometown Hero.
-Nominations will be accepted through 11/30/2019.
-Winners will be announced on Facebook.
+Nominations will be accepted through February 21, 2020.
+Winners will be announced on Facebook on March 13, 2020.

 “After an accident or emergency, there’s not always an opportunity for Marylanders to thank first responders for their help,” says Trollinger.
 “This gives us a chance to show our appreciation and that their efforts are never forgotten.”

 Trollinger Law has a history of supporting numerous organizations and causes throughout Charles County and its neighboring communities, with a special emphasis on law enforcement and first responders.
 The firm has dedicated time and money to organizations such as: